Victims of a Drunk Driving Accident in San Diego

 After a car crash, it’s hard to keep your composure, typically you’ll feel scared, helpless and even angry, especially if the one who is to blame was intoxicated.
 If the driver who caused the accident was drunk, he will face criminal charges, but this doesn’t help you when you need to recuperate after injuries, lost monetary wages, and the cost of expensive medical bills.
-An auto incident lawyer in San Diego will be there for you to help you recover compensation through filing a civil action.
+An auto incident lawyer in San Diego will be there for you to help you recover compensation through filing a civil action if you have been hurt in an accident by a drunk driver.

-Criminal and Civil Actions: What’s the difference in a Drunk Driving Car Wreck?
+Criminal and Civil Actions: What’s the difference in a Drunk Driving Car Wreck in California?

 If a driver is operating a motor vehicle while under the influence of alcohol, criminal actions can be faced by the driver.
 Criminal actions are such penalties like fines and time in jail.
 None of this fixes the issues that involve the victims of the car accident.
 A civil action must be filed in order for you to receive compensation.